 Where possible, the school will avoid administering non-prescription medicine.
 However, we may do so, if requested by the parent, if it will facilitate the child attending school and continuing their learning.
-This will usually be for a short period only, to apply a lotion or the administration of paracetamol for toothache, headache or other pain.
+This will usually be for a short period only, perhaps to finish a course of antibiotics, to apply a lotion or the administration of paracetamol for toothache, headache or other pain.
 However, such medicines will only be administered in school where it would be detrimental to a child's health if it were not administered during the day.